Who stole my dreams

 The life of a child in the Coltan Mines in Congo is different from the upbringing of a Swedish schoolgirl.
 What dream does such a mine slave have?
 What dreams is it allowed to have?

-What dreams can girls in Sudan have that walks miles every day to bring water for their family?
+What dreams can girls in Sudan have that walk miles every day to bring water for their family?
 What dreams can a child soldier in the Central African bush have?
 What are the dreams of brothel girls in Asia where child prostitution is rampant?
 What dreams do the street children in Cairo or the children in the sewers of Ulaanbaatar have?

 And we listen.